-§ 4 Maturity Date; Business Day; Calculation Date
+§ 4 Maturity Date: Business Day: Calculation Date

-- (1) The "Maturity Date" is, subject to § 6 •, or, if this day is not a Calculation Date, the next Calculation Date. - (2) A "Business Day" is any day (except Saturday and Sunday) on which the TARGET System is operating and banks in Paris are open for business and the Clearing System settles payments.
-"TARGET System" means the Trans-European Automated Real-time Gross settlement Express Transfer System. - (3) "Calculation Date" is any day on which the Relevant Exchange is scheduled to be open.
+- (1) The "Maturity Date" is, subject to § 6, •, or, if this day is not a Calculation Date, the next Calculation Date. - (2) A "Business Day" is any day (except Saturday and Sunday) on which the TARGET System is operating and banks in Paris are open for business and the Clearing System settles payments.
+"TARGET System" means the Trans-European Automated Real-time Gross settlement Express Transfer System. - (3) "Calculation Date" is any day on which the Index is scheduled to be calculated and published by the Index Sponsor.